 You must use the plugin version that corresponds to your IDM and DS versions.
-For more information, see "Supported Connectors, Connector Servers, and Plugins" in the Release Notes.
-This procedure assumes that you are using IDM 5.5 and DS 5.5.
+For more information, see "Supported Password Synchronization Plugins" in the Release Notes.
+This procedure assumes that you are using IDM 6.5 and DS 6.5.

-- 1. Download the password synchronization plugin (IDM-DS-account-change-notification-handler-5.5.zip) from the ForgeRock BackStage site. - 2.
+- 1. Download the password synchronization plugin (DS-IDM-account-change-notification-handler-6.5.0.zip) from the ForgeRock BackStage download site. - 2.
 Extract the contents of the .zip file to the directory where DS is installed:

 '''

-$ unzip ~/Downloads/IDM-DS-account-change-notification-handler-5.5.zip -d /path/to/opendj/
+$ unzip ~/Downloads/DS-IDM-account-change-notification-handler-6.5.0.zip -d /path/to/opendj/

-Archive: IDM-DS-account-change-notification-handler-5.5.zip
+Archive: DS-IDM-account-change-notification-handler-6.5.0.zip

-creating: opendj/
+creating: opendj/ ...

-...

 '''